ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 Determination of water table depth :math:`z_{\nabla }`  is based on work by Niu et al. (2007).
-In this approach, a groundwater component is added in the form of an unconfined aquifer lying below the soil column (Figure 7.1).
+In this approach, a groundwater component is added in the form of an unconfined aquifer lying below the soil column (:numref:`Hydrologic processes figure`).
 The groundwater solution is dependent on whether the water table is within or below the soil column.
 The water stored in the unconfined aquifer :math:`W_{a}`  has a prescribed maximum value (5000 mm).
 When the water table is within the soil column, :math:`W_{a}`  is constant